 - their processing is unlawful;

-If the accuracy of an item of personal data is contested by the data subject and its inaccuracy or incorrectness cannot be ascertained beyond doubt, the HIPO tags the personal data in question.
+If the data subject contests the accuracy of an item of personal data and its inaccuracy cannot be ascertained beyond doubt, HIPO must mark the personal data in question.

-The data subject is entitled to object to the processing of personal data related to him if
+The data subject is entitled to object to the processing of personal data related to him

-In case of the rejection of the objection, if the data subject disagrees with the decision made in the case or if the HIPO fails to observe the deadline, the data subject may turn to court.
+If the person who filed the objection disagrees with the decision made in the case, or if HIPO fails to observe the statutory time limit, the person who filed the objection may bring proceedings before the court.

-Everyone who considers that their rights were infringed in the course of the data processing by the HIPO may turn to court or to the Authority.
-The court shall hear such cases in priority proceedings.
-The Budapest-Capital Regional Court (Fővárosi Törvényszék) is competent to hear the case, however, if so requested by the data subject, legal proceedings may also be started before the court competent according to the permanent or temporary residence of the data subject.
+Everyone who considers that their rights were infringed in the course of the data processing by HIPO may turn to court or to the Authority.
+The court adjudicates such cases under an expedited procedure.
+The Budapest-Capital Regional Court (Fővárosi Törvényszék) is competent to hear the case, however, if so requested by the plaintiff, legal proceedings may also be brought before the court competent according to the plaintiff’s permanent or temporary residence.